 The answer is “No, it’s never too late.”
 But you will need to acknowledge the delay in sending the note.
 For example, preface your thank you with something like this: “I’m sorry it took me so long, but I do want to thank you for your kindness…” Or, “My apologies for the delay in sending this, but your gift of flowers for Joe’s funeral service was lovely, and I wanted to thank you…”

 You may also want to choose a set of note cards that are not formal thank you notes.
 They would be blank inside and allow you room to write.
 The recipients of these cards will appreciate getting the note, even though the funeral was quite some time ago.

 How do you remember whom to acknowledge?

-One of your most important tools when a loved one has passed will be a simple notepad and pen.
+One important tool to keep handy when a loved one has passed is a simple notepad and pen.

 - You can assign a friend or family member to keep this record.

 - Be sure to note first and last names and telephone numbers.
 It can be a great comfort in future days to see the support you were offered.